atalay1/portfolio-guard/README.md

   --name portfolio-api \
   -d portfolio-analyzer

-(Note: --env-file ./.env is a clean way to pass all your keys at once instead of multiple -e flags.)

 🔬 How to Use the API

-The API is now running on your machine.
-You can access the interactive documentation (powered by FastAPI) by going to:
+The API is now running on your machine at:

 http://localhost:8000/docs